In my Coping and Healing groups, people often talk about ways to increase confidence.

-Do you see awareness in the rest of my images for today?
+Do you see taking chances in my images for today?

 .